nzkarit/tuskcon-2018-vm/running.md

   --csv CSVFILE, --csvfile CSVFILE, --in CSVFILE, --input CSVFILE
                         Import a CSV file with the plane data in it.
 Default:
 ```
+# Making a CSV
+The CSV parsing is dynamic and so long as there are column names which match the names in the [config.cfg](https://github.com/nzkarit/ADSB-Out/blob/master/config.cfg) the application should be able to make it work.

+There is an example above which demonstrates how to run using a CSV file.

 # CSV Generator
+These are some details on the CSV generator scripts that will generate CSV files which will target one aspect of the ADS-B message which you are wanting to stress.

 ## generateAllICAO.py
 1. `cd ADSB-Out`